bytecodealliance/wasm-interface-types/SEMANTICS.md

 * References to the core module are done through indices which are resolved relative the to the core module's index spaces.

+* Can't implement the same function twice in the `implement` subsection